Rashaad Penny had a career day against the Eagles. Cutting McDonald’s from his diet might’ve helped.

 “Most people think that as competitors we’re supposed to hate each other,’’ Penny said.
 “I actually love that dude, and he can probably say the same thing about me.
 It’s just all about playing off each other.”

 Which brings us to Sunday, when the Seahawks were playing off Penny.
-He didn’t get his first carry until the second quarter but made an impact with a 9-yard run on third-and-7 and also broke off a 26-yard run that was a sneak preview of the explosion to come.
+He didn’t get his first carry until the second quarter but made an impact with a 9-yard run on third-and-seven and also broke off a 26-yard run that was a sneak preview of the explosion to come.

 That 58-yard romp came early in the fourth quarter with the Seahawks clinging to a 10-3 lead despite a bevy of scoring opportunities.
-It seemed like one of those games where they blew so many chances that it would haunt them in the end.
+It seemed like one of those games when they blew so many chances that it would haunt them in the end.
 But on a first-and-20 trap, beautifully blocked by Seattle’s offensive line, Penny found daylight.
 At about the 10, Eagles cornerback Ronald Darby had a clear shot at him, but Penny flicked him aside and waltzed the rest of the way.

 “I think he gave me a boost into the end zone,’’ Penny deadpanned.

 The extra burst that Penny was celebrating (“He looked like he was shot out of a cannon,” Carroll said admiringly) didn’t come by accident.
-At the end of last year, the Seahawks challenged him to “be more of a professional,’’ in Penny’s words.
+At the end of last season, the Seahawks challenged him to “be more of a professional,’’ in Penny’s words.
 That meant dedicating himself to training, which manifested itself, among other things, with Penny hiring a nutritionist.

 Last year, he played at 238 pounds, which led to sluggishness.